bradwestness/bradwestness.github.io/_posts/2024/2024-04-15-on-air-light-with-home-assistant-part-1.md

 I've been working from home full time since March of 2020 (before that I was working from home two days a week for about a decade).
 Personally, I love not having to commute for half an hour just to sit at a computer somewhere else, along the flexibility being remote gives me to let the dog out, throw in a load of laundry over my lunch break, and pick up and drop off my kids from school.

-However, when my kids are home from school (say, during spring break), they often attempt to come into the spare bedroom that serves as my office (because it's also their playroom and has a bunch of their tows in it).
-This is a familiar scene: I'll be on a video call attempting to pay attention to something someone on the call is saying, when the door begins creaking open, and someone timidly peeks their head in and asks if I'm on a call... which I can't really respond to if I am on a call.
+However, when my kids are home from school (say, during spring break), they often attempt to come into the spare bedroom that serves as my office (because it's also their playroom and has a bunch of their toys in it).
+This is a familiar scene: I'll be on a video call attempting to pay attention to something someone on the call is saying, when the door begins creaking open, and someone timidly peeks their head in and asks if I'm on a call... which I can't really respond to, because I am on a call.

 It'd be nice if I had a way I could indicate whether or not I was on a call outside the office room I'm in so they can tell without needing to open the door.